atorus-research/CDISC_pilot_replication/README.md

 Atorus Research has now regenerated the table outputs within the CDISC Pilot Project using the PHUSE Test Data Factory project’s data and the R Programming language.
 Our motivation behind this project was to:
 -	Demonstrate that we were able to obtain matching outputs using R
 -	Provide open source code to the public to demonstrate how we were able to do this
--	Demonstrate our first publicly released R package, pharmaRTF, in action You can find our package pharmaRTF right [here](github_link.com)
+-	Demonstrate our first publicly released R package, `pharmaRTF`, in action You can find our package pharmaRTF right [here](github_link.com)

 ## Notes on Data